Game testing: Methodology

 Compatibility testing ensures that the game runs on different configurations of hardware and software.
 The hardware encompasses brands of different manufacturers and assorted input peripherals such as gamepads and joysticks.

+Input device testing further evaluates the performance and reliability of various peripherals, including gamepads, joysticks, keyboards, and mice.
+It focuses on verifying accurate input detection, responsiveness, and consistency across different devices and system configurations.
+This helps identify issues such as input lag, unregistered actions, or hardware incompatibility that may affect gameplay.

 The testers also evaluate performance and results are used for game's advertised minimum system requirements.
 Compatibility or performance issues may be either fixed by the developer or, in case of legacy hardware and software, support may be dropped.